oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In some scenarios this behavior could be desirable, but if it is not, Issuers need to support and Verifiers need to enforce Key Binding.

+## Integrity of Presentation

+Without a Key Binding JWT as defined in (#kb-jwt), the integrity of the Presentation is not protected, i.e., an attacker that can intercept the Presentation can remove Disclosures or add new ones.

 ## Explicit Typing {#explicit_typing}